Rahila313/Credit-Risk-Assessment-ML/README.md

 # Credit Risk Assessment: Predicting Loan Default with Machine Learning

 ## Overview
 This project analyzes a dataset of 32,574 loan applications to predict whether a borrower will default on their loan.
-Using machine learning models, we identify key financial factors that contribute to loan default risk.
+Using machine learning models, I identify key financial factors that contribute to loan default risk.

 ## Models Used
 | Model | Accuracy | AUC |